grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/queries-conditions.md

 When using **Default options**, the `When` input reduces the query data, and the last input defines the threshold condition.

 When using **Advanced options**, you have to choose one of your queries or expressions as the alert rule condition.
-By default, the last expression added is used as the alert condition.

-For more details on how the alert evaluation triggers notifications, refer to [Alert rule evaluation](ref:alert-rule-evaluation) and [Notifications](ref:notifications).

-## Expression queries
+## Expressions (Advanced options)

+Expressions are only available for Grafana-managed alerts and when the **Advanced options** are enabled.

 In Grafana, expressions allow you to perform calculations, transformations, or aggregations on queried data.
 They modify existing metrics through mathematical operations, functions, or logical expressions.

 With expression queries, you can perform tasks such as calculating the percentage change between two values, applying functions like logarithmic or trigonometric functions, aggregating data over specific time ranges or dimensions, and implementing conditional logic to handle different scenarios.

-{{% admonition type="note" %}}
-Expressions are only available for Grafana-managed alert rules.
-{{% /admonition %}}
+{{< figure src="/media/docs/alerting/alert-rule-expressions.png" max-width="750px" caption="Alert rule expressions" >}}

 The following expressions are available: